Active Substance: ataluren

 The Agency’s Committee for Medicinal Products for Human Use (CHMP) decided that Translarna’s benefits are greater than its risks and recommended that it be approved for use in the EU.

-Despite the limited data available, and the fact that no benefit was demonstrated at a higher dose of 80 mg/kg daily, the CHMP considered that there is some evidence that Translarna 40 mg/kg daily slows the progression of the disease and that its safety profile is not of major concern.
+Despite the need for further data, the CHMP considered that there is evidence suggesting that Translarna slows the progression of the disease and that its safety profile is not of major concern.
 The Committee also acknowledged the seriousness of Duchenne muscular dystrophy and the unmet medical need of patients with this condition.

 Translarna has been given ‘conditional approval’.
 This means that there is more evidence to come about the medicine, which the company is required to provide.
 Every year, the European Medicines Agency will review any new information that becomes available and this summary will be updated as necessary.

 Translarna remains on a conditional approval, with the company that markets Translarna required to carry out a new study where Translarna is compared with placebo in order to confirm its effectiveness and safety.

 What measures are being taken to ensure the safe and effective use of Translarna?

 Recommendations and precautions to be followed by healthcare professionals and patients for the safe and effective use of Translarna have been included in the summary of product characteristics and the package leaflet.